Nintendo 3DS: Mii Maker

 Mii Maker is a system application that allows users to create Mii characters through either a selection of facial and body features, such as the nose, mouth, eyes, hair, among other, or by taking a photo using the system's cameras and auto-generate a personal Mii.
 Mii characters can also be added and shared by reading special QR codes with one of the cameras.
 It is also possible to import Mii characters from a Wii or a Wii U system.
 However, Mii created on Nintendo 3DS systems cannot be exported back to a Wii due to the addition of character parts in Mii Maker not present on the Wii's Mii Channel.
 This restriction, however, is not applied when exporting a Mii from a Nintendo 3DS to a Wii U system.

 Activity Log

 Activity Log is a system application that tracks a record of which games have been played and for how long.
 Additionally, it functions as a pedometer.
 The feature encourages walking every day with the system in order to earn Play Coins, at a maximum of 10 each day at a rate of one per 100 steps, to a total of 300 coins.
 Play Coins can then be used with compatible games and applications to acquire special content and a variety of other benefits.

 Other network features

 Other network features of the Nintendo 3DS include the Nintendo Network, SpotPass and StreetPass.
 StreetPass Mii Plaza is a StreetPass application which comes pre-installed on every Nintendo 3DS system, while Nintendo Zone Viewer is a built-in application that detects and makes use of certified SpotPass hotspots.
 The service has since been discontinued.
+The Nintendo Network online service has been discontinued as of April 8, 2024, marking an end for most of the online features of the 3DS, including SpotPass and online multiplayer.